What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 • Using different colors of ink or paint to create interest and dimension.

-By experimenting with different stamps and stencils, you can create pages that are visually interesting and unique.
+By experimenting with various stamps and stencils, you can create visually interesting and unique pages.

 Advanced techniques in junk journaling can take your pages to the next level.
-By experimenting with different layering techniques, incorporating mixed media, and using stamps and stencils, you can create pages that are not only visually interesting but also tactile and interactive.
+By experimenting with various layering techniques, incorporating mixed media, and utilizing stamps and stencils, you can create pages that are not only visually interesting but also tactile and engaging.

 Themes for Junk Journals